heussd/talk-polyglot-scalable-observable-news-analysis/readme.md

 ---

-### Python vs. Go execution performance?
+### Python vs. Go matching performance?

-Its complicated.
+Python's regex engine matches differently compared to Go's (third-party) engine ☹️

+Python tends to overmatch, leading to better matching performance in the statistics - which is misleading.

 <!-- section -->